A Guide To Creating The Perfect 2023 Public Relations Calendar

 What Is A PR Calendar?

-Another way a PR calendar will make your whole team's work easier is through the ability to plan in advance for any seasonal holidays or trends your brand might want to join for publicity.
-For example, the gift guides we talked about earlier.
+Another way a PR calendar will amplify your team's work is through the ability to plan in advance for seasonal holidays or trends.
 Those important, time-sensitive campaigns can sneak up on you quickly when you don't have them — and the prep work they require — mapped out in advance.
 With a calendar, you can presently block off seasonal trends or events relevant to your industry and add them to your calendar as yearly recurring items — they'll never sneak up again.Easier Internal & External Collaboration

 Finally, when you're collaborating as much as public relations requires, you have a lot of different people of which you are accountable — external collaborators, like journalists and publishers, colleagues and co-workers, and freelancers working with your company.When you're collaborating as much as public relations requires, you have a lot of different people of which you are accountable.